uclaopt/TMAC/README.md

 Then the html files are in the ```build/html``` folder.

-## How to develop a new algorithm with the TMAC features
+## Develop a new algorithm with the TMAC features

 Once you understand TMAC's architecture and interface, it is easy to develop a new algorithm for your problem that inherits many TMAC methods and features.
 A tutorial is here.